Matt Beaty Preview, Player Props: Royals vs. Pirates

 Matt Beaty At The Plate

-- Beaty has picked up a hit in 11 of 24 games this season, with multiple hits three times.

-- He has not hit a home run in his 24 games this season.
+- In 25 games played this year, he has not hit a home run.

-- Beaty has driven in a run in four games this season (16.7%), but has had no multiple-RBI games.
+- Beaty has driven in a run in four games this year (16.0%), but has had no multiple-RBI games.

-- He has scored at least once six times this year (25.0%), including one multi-run game.
+- He has scored at least one run six times this season (24.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.